Fragments Primer

 • Jri — is affected by volatility first

-At maturity both tranches mature into claims on the underlying asset (gold or BTC).
+At maturity both tranches mature into claims on the underlying asset (BTC).
 Holding both [Sri, Jri] is equivalent to holding the underlying asset.

 What's Special About This?